Wreck of Breadalbane National Historic Site of Canada

 Description of Historic Place

-Wreck of the HMS Breadalbane was designated a national historic site of Canada in 1983 because:
+The Wreck of Breadalbane was designated a national historic site of Canada in 1983 because:

 - the ship was involved in the search for Captain John Franklin’s lost expedition.